Separation Anxiety: Causes, Symptoms & Cure

 2. Be Fearless as a Parent

 As a parent, try not to express negative emotions when you go away from them or meet them after a while.
-Children can learn to develop emotions from your anxieties and tensions
+Children can learn to develop emotions from their anxieties and tensions.

 3. Learn How to Leave

 Gradually train your child by leaving for an extended time.
 Be away from them for five to ten minutes initially.
 Then, increase this time day by day until the time when he/she loses the fear of being without you.